zeshan-ops/projecto/docs/design/programFlow.md

 **Group B**:
 The commands in this group are:
 - Adding a new project
-- Deleting an existing projectxs
+- Deleting an existing project
 - Changing the name of an existing project
 - Viewing all projects overview